 Medical Student Teaching: Lectures on causes and prevention of burn-out among health professionals, suicide, and psychological assessment.

 Graduate Student Teaching: Foundations of Cognitive Behavioral Therapy; Clinical Psychology Skills; Case Seminar; Psychopathology (Lecture on Mood Disorders); Health Psychology (Seminar on Suicide in the Medically Ill; Psychiatric Comorbidity and Medical Conditions).

-Mentoring: Dr. Holloway is currently supervising 6 Clinical Psychology Ph.D. students, 3 Postdoctoral Fellows, and 2 licensed Psychologists in research and clinical work.
-Furthermore, she serves as a clinical advisor for other Ph.D. students and is one of the three core faculty supervisors for Case Conference.
+Mentoring: Dr. Holloway is currently supervising 3 Clinical Psychology Ph.D. students and 2 Postdoctoral Fellows, as well as a number of professional junior colleagues in research and clinical work.
+Furthermore, she serves as a clinical advisor for other Ph.D. students and is one of the two core faculty supervisors for Case Conference.
 As the Internship Coordinator, Dr. Holloway mentors doctoral students in the process of securing an APA-approved internship site.

-Ireland, R., Ghahramanlou-Holloway, M., & Brown, D. G. (in press).
+Ireland, R., Ghahramanlou-Holloway, M., & Brown, D. G. (2013).
 Ongoing efforts to address the public health problem of military suicide within the United States Department of Defense.
-In J. Amara & A. Hendricks, (Ed.), Military medical care: From predeployment to post-separation.
+In J. Amara & A. Hendricks, (Eds.), Military health care: From pre-deployment to post-separation.
 Abingdon: Routledge.